How to Make Gochugaru

-If you want to instantly add heat and peppery flavor to your favorite dishes then Gochugaru is for you!
+If you want to add heat and peppery flavor to your favorite dishes instantly, Gochugaru is for you!
 This fantastic Korean spice staple makes everything taste better, and it’s so easy to make!

 What is Gochugaru?

-This excellent seasoning is a Korean food staple.
-Its bright color and delicious flavor add interest and spice to so many traditional Korean dishes.
-Gochugaru is a ground spice made from dried chili peppers.
+This excellent seasoning is bright in color and has a palpable delicious flavor, which adds interest and spice to many traditional Korean dishes.
+It is a ground spice made from dried chili peppers.
 The peppers in this powdered spice are sun-dried and fully deseeded, so it’s not too hot.

-Gochugaru is sometimes confused with gochujang, but they are not the same.
-Gochujang is a type of Korean chili paste and gochugaru is one of the key ingredients.
-You cannot make the popular chili paste without gochugaru’s wonderfully peppery flavor.
+It is sometimes confused with gochujang, but they are not the same.
+Gochujang is a type of Korean chili paste, and gochugaru is one of the key ingredients.
+You must make the popular chili paste with its wonderfully peppery flavor.

 - Nothing Beats Homemade!